 The Ehline Law Firm's years of experience speaks for itself.
 Also, in our home area of the greater LA near the LAX region, Ehline Law Firm is well known and respected in the legal circles.
 Were you or a loved one injured in an air crash and need a skilled set of attorneys to manage a case?
 If so, who better than the Ehline team?

-- Aircraft law can be complicated, and our licensed attorneys have won hundreds of suits worth millions of dollar for our clients.
+- Aircraft law can be complicated, and our licensed attorneys have won hundreds of suits worth millions of dollars for our clients.

 - We are your best defense against greedy companies and negligent parties.

 How Do You Deal With Your Complex Aircraft Injury Case?

 If such a disaster has happened to you or a loved one, there is a real need to make your life whole again.
 There is more than just the medical to deal with.
 There could be a tangled web of legal issues that could significantly affect your future.

 There are dozens of attorneys in the phone book, but the right one can be elusive.
 To take on a case like this, only attorneys with specialized experience in aviation law, treaties, and regulations remain suited for your case.
 Our attorneys have the needed skills.
 Also, we stand ready to assist.